Guacam-Ole/shortener/README.md

 To see those just enter [yourdomain]/calculated/stats or [yourdomain]/custom/stats

 ##Spam protection
 This project uses a very simple JavaScript-Based Spam-protection.
-It is based on the thoughts of David Walsh, https://davidwalsh.name/wordpress-comment-spam (yes a popular journalist who does JavaScript.
+It is based on the thoughts of [David Walsh] (https://davidwalsh.name/wordpress-comment-spam) (yes a popular journalist who does JavaScript.
 How awesome is that?) ;)

 I used nearly the same technique on my wordpress-blogs and successfully blocked all spam.
 But be aware that while this is great to trick any Spam-*bot*, it can easily fail if someone decides to write a spam-mechanism especially for your site.